amitavakarmaxbridgesolution-ui/worknest-copy/README.md

-# MBSNest — HR & Workforce Management Platform
+# MBS-WorkNest — HR & Workforce Management Platform

 Enterprise-grade human resource and workforce management application: core HR processes, organizational structure, and employee administration across multiple branch locations.
 Originally built on [Base44](https://base44.com); this repository contains the **complete exported source code**, **full SQL database backups**, and a **Docker deployment** with the app and database as separate images.